WorldVistA/VistA/README.rst

 This source tree contains patches, tests, and tools for VistA, the Veterans Health Information Systems and Technology Architecture.
-It is maintained by OSEHRA, the Open Source Electronic Health Record Agent.
+It is maintained by OSEHRA, the Open Source Electronic Health Record Alliance.

 This version of VistA includes Open Source Community contributions accepted by OSEHRA.